Dollar exchange rates surge against Dinar in Baghdad, Erbil - Shafaq News

 Dollar exchange rates surge against Dinar in Baghdad, Erbil

-Shafaq News / The exchange rates of the US dollar witnessed a significant surge against the Iraqi dinar in the markets of Baghdad and Erbil, the capital of the Kurdistan Region.
+Shafaq News / Baghdad and Erbil witnessed a notable surge in the exchange rates of the US dollar against the Iraqi dinar on Wednesday.

-According to a correspondent from Shafaq News Agency, the central currency markets in Baghdad, namely Al-Kifah and Al-Harithiya, recorded a morning exchange rate of 153,000 Iraqi dinars per 100 US dollars.
-This marks a notable increase compared to the previous day's rate of 151,650 dinars per 100 dollars.
+According to Shafaq News Agency's correspondent, al-Kifah and al-Harthiya central stock exchanges in Baghdad reported a morning exchange rate of 154,300 Iraqi dinars per 100 US dollars.
+This marked a significant increase compared to the rates recorded on the previous day, which stood at 153,700 dinars per 100 US dollars.

-Meanwhile, in local exchange bureaus in Baghdad's markets, the dollar rates also rose, with the selling price reaching 154,000 dinars per 100 dollars, while the buying price settled at 152,000 dinars for every 100 dollars.
+Meanwhile, local currency exchange offices in Baghdad also experienced an upward trend.
+The selling price of the US dollar reached 155,500 dinars, whereas the buying prices stood at 153,500 dinars per 100 US dollars.

-In Erbil, the capital of the Kurdistan Region, the stock market also witnessed a surge in the dollar's exchange rate.
-The selling price reached 153,600 dinars, while the buying price stood at 153,550 dinars for every 100 US dollars.
+In Erbil, the capital of the Kurdistan region, the stock exchange also observed a similar increase.
+The selling price reached 154,200 dinars, while the buying price settled at 154,150 dinars per 100 US dollars.